 But not everybody was convinced.
 Commentary by George Miklos in 2005 suggests: “Strap yourself in and get ready for some serious ‘more of the same’.”
-Many did not well appreciate his point at the time.

 This new megaproject was only the ultimate culmination and continuation of a futile line of research that had so far gone exactly nowhere.
 The survival of cancer patients stagnated from 1973 to 1997, 25 years in which death from heart disease and stroke fell over 50%.
 From the viewpoint of Nixon’s war on cancer, it looked like we were losing.

 Every area of technology — biotechnology, genetics, computers, semiconductors – was advancing at a pace never before seen in human history.
 Experts were developing network connectivity (Internet) at breakneck speed.
 Computing power was doubling every 18 months or so.
 Space travel was becoming a reality.

 But cancer?
 It was a problem child.